 Managers of remote teams face the challenge of combating the “out of sight, out of mind” mentality.
-How do we move away from micro-managing and set up and lead our remote teams to success?
-Join me as we discuss the four pillars of remote team management:
+How do we move away from micro-managing and lead our remote teams to success?
+Here are the four main pillars of remote team management.

-To get remote working right, there is something I’ve called remote first.
-When working remotely it’s good to have a process, so that when something happens, you are ready to deal with it.
-For example, if there is bad weather or transportation strikes, or children sick at home; instead of having to stop work, you can find a way to make it continue.
+To get remote working right, we need to go remote first.
+When working remotely it’s good to have a process in place, so that when something happens, you are ready to deal with it.
+For example, if there is bad weather or transportation strikes, or children sick at home; instead of having to stop work, you can find a way to continue.

 - GIVE FEEDBACK AND SHOW APPRECIATION.
-On virtual teams, we have to be deliberate about making our feedback continuous.
+On virtual teams, we have to be deliberate about making our feedback continuous – and our appreciation too.
 One way that has worked for us is the merit money system and another way is hosting regular team retrospectives.
-The best part is you can use both of them at the same time.

 - BUILD THE TEAM.
-Since you’re not going to run into each other in the halls, you have to be deliberate about creating unstructured time.
+Since you’re not going to run into each other in the halls, you have to be deliberate about team building and creating unstructured time.
 Whether it’s having virtual lunches together or virtual drinks or getting a Kubi for your remote employee to attend an office party.

-So to wrap up there are four very important focus points for managers.
-First, setting expectations for how you are going to work together, second, create a high-bandwidth workspace for your team, third, give feedback and show appreciation, and forth, focus on going team building.
+So to wrap up: there are four very important focus points for managers.
+First, setting expectations for how you are going to work together.
+Second, create a high-bandwidth workspace for your team.
+Third, give feedback and show appreciation, and forth, focus on team building.

 - 21 Must-Know Strategies for Managing Virtual Teams – by TimeDoctor